GarrettRector/GarrettRector/README.md

 ## I'm currently a Freshie at the #9 highschool in the US, GSMST, and want to learn more about the world of computer programming
 * Attending GSMST, and am the class of 2025
 * I use Languages such as Python or Java
-* I enjoy using the Jetbrains suite of development tools the most
+* I use jetbrains IDES
 * I am looking to understand machine learning further
 * I also play guitar, Polyphia is my favorite band.
 Support them [here](https://polyphia.com)